Alfresco/docs-alfresco/identity-service/latest/install/zip/index.md

 1. Download the zip file for the Identity Service from the [Support Portal](http://support.alfresco.com/).

-2. Move the downloaded zip file to install location of choice and unzip the contents:
+2. Move the downloaded zip file to your install location of choice and unzip the contents:

     For a Linux or Unix environment: